On a long range segregation model

 \section{Classification of singular points and Lipschitz regularity in dimension 2}

+In this section we study singular points in dimension 2.
+We will always assume \eqref{mainassumpts} with $p=1$ in \eqref{H1}.
 From the results of the previous sections we know that the solutions $u_1^\ep,\ldots, u_K^\ep$ of system \eqref{eq:stmt3}, through a subsequence, converge as $\ep\rightarrow 0$ to functions $u_1,\ldots, u_K$ which are locally Lipschitz continuous in $\Om$ and harmonic inside their support.
 For $i=1,\ldots, K$, let us denote the interior of the support of $u_i$ by $S_i$ as in (\ref{Si}) and the union of the interior of the supports of all the other functions by

 Since the sets $S_i$ are disjoint we have $\partial C_i=\cup_{j\neq i} \partial S_j.$ From Theorem \ref{lem:6.1} we know that $S_i$ and $C_i$ are at $\rho$-distance 1, therefore for any point $x\in\partial S_i$ there is a point $y\in \partial C_i$ such that $\rho(x-y)=1$.
 We say that $x$ realizes at $y$ the distance from $ C_i$.